adel-batal/huddlearn/server/README.md

 1. add skills additions

+2. PICTURES!

 3. in the add users check if user is not in group
 4. remove user - check if user creator - prohibit if user in coordinators - remove from there

-5. a lot of staff
+5. in the future it may requre a lots of stuff